Share AI‑generated videos between HeyGen and Vimeo

 Product release notes and feature updates

-Use HeyGen to generate clear, on-brand video updates for every new product launch or feature.
+Use HeyGen to generate clear, branded video updates for every new product launch or feature.
 Share instantly via Vimeo embeds and monitor viewer metrics to understand reach and retention.

-Automate personalised outreach with HeyGen’s AI video creation tools, delivering tailored product demos for every lead.
+Automate personalized outreach with HeyGen’s AI video creation tools, delivering tailored product demos for every lead.
 Host on Vimeo to leverage its in-depth analytics and see which prospects engage the most.

 Customer education and multilingual how‑tos

 Create multilingual tutorials and product guides in HeyGen to support global audiences.
-Host securely on Vimeo to control access, protect brand assets, and keep learning content organised.
+Host them securely on Vimeo to control access, protect brand assets, and keep learning content organized.

 Agency/client review and approvals